Watch the webinar now:

 What is pricing?

 Pricing refers to the process of setting prices for goods or services on a market.
-It is influenced by the interplay of supply and demand as well as internal and external factors such as production costs, competitive pressure and market trends.
+It is influenced by the interplay of supply and demand as well as internal and external factors such as production costs, competitive pressure and market analysis.
 In the context of purchasing, an understanding of pricing is essential in order to procure products and services at fair and competitive conditions.

 Core elements of pricing